Bismuth-Forge/bismuth/README.md

 Arrange your windows automatically and switch between them using keyboard shortcuts.
 All of that with different layouts and without a complicated setup of classic tiling window managers (i3, dwm or XMonad).
-Just install the script on any KDE Plasma powered Linux distribution and enjoy your computing! 🦾
+Just install Bismuth on any KDE Plasma powered Linux distribution and you are ready to go! 🦾

 ![script demo](img/demo.gif)